 A conservation easement is a legal agreement between a landowner and WLC.
-It permanently restricts the type, location, and amount of development that can occur on a property so that conservation values recognized by WLC – such as wildlife habitat, scenic views, and water resources – are protected forever.
+The landowner permanently restricts the type, location, and amount of development that can occur on a property so that conservation values recognized by WLC – such as wildlife habitat, scenic views, or water resources – are protected forever.
 Landowners retain full title to the land and are free to sell, lease, or mortgage their property.
-An easement “runs with the land;” in other words, these restrictions are conveyed to all future owners of the property.
+An easement “runs with the land;” in other words, these restrictions are indelibly conveyed to all future owners of the property.

 Although easements are legally binding and permanent, they are tailored to the personal wishes and financial goals of the landowner and to the land itself.
 For example, a landowner might retain the right to build or harvest timber on one or more sections of the property while leaving the rest undisturbed.

 Conservation easements can provide financial benefits in four key ways: